ofiwg/libfabric/man/fi_pingpong.1.md

 ## Fabric Filtering

 *-p \<provider_name\>*
-: The name of the underlying fabric provider (e.g., sockets, psm3, etc.).
+: The name of the underlying fabric provider (e.g., tcp, psm3, etc.).
   If a provider is not specified via the -p switch, the test will pick one from the list of available providers (as returned by fi_getinfo(3)).